From 2010 to 2019, overdose deaths among Veterans increased by 53% resulting in 4,865 Veteran deaths in 2019.

 Opioid addiction treatment often consists of medication and psychotherapy.
 Treatment that includes both is more likely to yield positive outcomes.
 Medications can help reduce cravings for opioids and help people stay in treatment.
 Counseling helps Veterans address conditions like PTSD and learn coping strategies needed for recovery.

-The treatment process begins with a comprehensive assessment to help determine diagnoses, individual needs, the treatment setting, and an individualized treatment plan.
-For Veterans who have a physical dependence on opioids, stabilization though medical detoxification (detox) is likely recommended.
+Treatment begins with a comprehensive assessment to help determine diagnoses, individual needs, the treatment setting, and an individualized treatment plan.
+For Veterans with a physical dependence on opioids, doctors likely recommend stabilization through detox.
 Detox occurs under the supervision of medical professionals who may administer medications to help reduce uncomfortable withdrawal symptoms.

-Inpatient, or residential, treatment is more of a fit for someone with a more severe OUD or co-occurring mental health conditions or serious medical conditions.
+Residential, or inpatient, treatment is more of a fit for those with more severe OUD or co-occurring mental health or serious medical conditions.
 Inpatient treatment involves living at the facility and receiving care 24/7.
 Treatment is provided by a multidisciplinary staff consisting of doctors, nurses, therapists, psychiatrists, and social workers.

 In addition to medication management, individual, group, and family therapy, services in residential treatment include case management to help connect Veterans to resources such as financial aid or vocational rehab.

 Outpatient rehab programs are ones in which Veterans live at home and commute to services.
-Outpatient services can be categorized into two main types: partial hospitalization programs (PHPs) and intensive outpatient programs (IOPs).
+Addiction treatment services in an outpatient setting are categorized into two main types: partial hospitalization programs (PHPs) and intensive outpatient programs (IOPs).
 Both types of programs are also comprehensive with a multidisciplinary team that provides therapy, medication management, and case management.

 PHPs provide intensive and comprehensive treatment like inpatient programs, however, they are a fit for those who do not need round-the-clock care and have a supportive home environment.
 Treatment in PHPs occurs 20 to 40 hours of services per week.

 IOPs are a fit for someone with a moderate OUD.
 They would attend treatment for 9 to 20 hours per week.
-IOPs tend to work best for those who are motivated to attend services regularly and have a stable home environment with supportive family and friends.
-IOPs can also be used as a step-down treatment from inpatient or PHP treatment to help people transition from intensive care to independent living.
+IOPs work best for people motivated to attend services regularly and have a stable home environment with supportive family and friends.
+Providers also use IOPs as a step-down treatment from inpatient or PHP care to help people transition from intensive care to independent living.

 Outpatient counseling or ongoing therapy is a good fit for someone with a mild OUD or for someone who has completed an inpatient or outpatient treatment program.
 As step-down treatment, outpatient counseling is generally recommended for at least one year post-rehab to sustain recovery and help prevent relapse.
 Sessions typically occur once or twice per week at a therapist’s office.
 For someone with mild OUD, outpatient counseling can help to reduce use and develop adaptive coping skills.